browserengineering/book/book/accessibility.md

 Next up is helping users who prefer darker screens.
 The reasons why might include extra sensitivity to light, or using a device at night, or at night near others without disturbing them.
-For these use cases, browsers these days support a *dark mode* feature that darkens the browser and web pages, such as having  a black background and a white foreground (as opposed to the default white background and black foreground).
+For these use cases, browsers these days support a *dark mode* feature that darkens the browser and web pages.
+For example, dark mode pages have a black background and a white foreground (as opposed to the default white background and black foreground).

 We'll bind the `ctrl-d` keystroke to toggle dark mode: